One of the most popular questions we’re asked in the email marketing world are about industry averages for standard email metrics:

 These numbers show the severe differences in the behaviors of the three audiences.
 The small, local credit union that has a personal relationship with its customers will get vastly different performance out of email marketing than the mortgage services company sending hundreds of millions of emails in the hopes that someone needs a mortgage.

 So what does matter, if industry averages don’t?
 Your individual company performance.
-As long as your open rate, clickthrough rate, and conversion rates are never 100%, you have room for improvement.
+As long as your open rate, clickthrough rate, and conversion rates are never 100 percent, you have room for improvement.
 Carefully track the individual metrics that matter to you and then seek to improve them with every send.
 If you feel the need to compete against numbers, compete against your own numbers, because in doing so, you’ll constantly be working to improve your business, regardless of your industry.
 At the end of the day, isn’t constant and never-ending improvement what counts?

 Christopher S. Penn